johnrichmondjr/d2l-mock/MEETING_JOURNAL.md

 * Lets get all work done for Milestone 2 done by Friday the 11th at 5pm CST

 ## 10/11/2024 at 7pm
+* We each gave an update on where we are with our projects.
+* Discussed what still needs to be done for each portion of our projects.
+* Reiterated that we should have our work done by the deadlines we set.
+There were 2 PRs that still needed to be merged at the time of our meeting.